phillipeaton/VecForth/README.md

 - **VecForth**

-  - Reintroduce the option to create a `.cnt` symbol file for the VIDE debugger.
+  - Reintroduce the option to create a `.cnt` symbol file for the VIDE debugger

   - Implement `?DO` and the `CASE` statement, which will allow easier portability of programs to run with VecForth

   - Improve the number recogniser so that `$-10` ond `-$10` would both be recognised and add a character recogniser

-  - Reimplement some of the key Vectrex BIOS routines so that the Forth API calls have less of an overhead
+  - Reimplement some of the key Vectrex BIOS routines so that the Forth API calls have less of a call overhead

   - Implement some optimisers, such as peephole and inlining